Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: A unified toy problem: learning tax and entropy collapse

-Even if $\widehat{A}_2 = \widehat{A}_3$, any small difference between $s_2(\theta)$ and $s_3(\theta)$ will cause the probability ratio to drift; this drift accumulates multiplicatively through repeated updates, concentrating probability mass on one surface form, leading to a reduction in policy entropy over the semantically equivalent correct answer space, manifesting as entropy collapse.
+Even when $\widehat{A}_2 = \widehat{A}_3$, any small difference between $s_2(\theta)$ and $s_3(\theta)$ causes the probability ratio to drift.
+Repeated updates accumulate this drift multiplicatively, concentrating probability mass on one surface form and reducing the policy entropy over semantically equivalent correct answers.
+This is observed as entropy collapse.